Mohamed Al-Fayed: Relationship with the Sultan of Brunei

 Al-Fayed became a financial adviser to the then Sultan of Brunei Omar Ali Saifuddien III in 1966.
-Al-Fayed told Maureen Orth that he had known Hassanal Bolkiah, who succeeded Saifuddien on his abdication, since the sultan's childhood and that they had met during the building of a trade centre in Brunei.
-Tiny Rowland told DTI inspectors that Al-Fayed had told him that he negotiated an introduction to the sultan for $500,000 plus a percentage of any resulting business with an Indian holy man and alleged fraudster, Shri Chandra Swamiji Maharaj.
+Al-Fayed told Maureen Orth that he had known Hassanal Bolkiah, who succeeded Saifuddien on his abdication, since the Sultan's childhood and that they had met during the building of a trade centre in Brunei.
+Tiny Rowland told DTI inspectors that Al-Fayed had told him that he negotiated an introduction to the Sultan for $500,000 plus a percentage of any resulting business with an Indian holy man and alleged fraudster, Shri Chandra Swamiji Maharaj.
 Rowland later admitted this account was untrue.

-In mid-1984 Al-Fayed received several powers of attorney and written authorisations from the sultan to carry out tasks for him.
-These gave Al-Fayed access to large sums of the sultan's money.
-The sultan was then the richest man in the world.
+In mid-1984, Al-Fayed received several powers of attorney and written authorisations from the Sultan to carry out tasks for him.
+These gave Al-Fayed access to large sums of the Sultan's money.
+The Sultan was then the richest man in the world.
 During this period, the bank of the three Fayed brothers, the Royal Bank of Scotland, received a transfer of hundreds of millions of dollars from Switzerland into their accounts.
-RBS assumed that the money belonged to the sultan, but Al-Fayed told the bank that his portfolio was separate from the sultan's.
-The DTI report noted that "It may be no more than coincidence that this vast increase in disposable wealth followed quickly on the admission of Mohamed to the sultan's confidence ...
+RBS assumed that the money belonged to the Sultan, but Al-Fayed told the bank that his portfolio was separate from the Sultan's.
+The DTI report noted that "It may be no more than coincidence that this vast increase in disposable wealth followed quickly on the admission of Mohamed to the Sultan's confidence ...
 It is, however, a very powerful coincidence."

-Using a power of attorney, Al-Fayed bought the Dorchester Hotel for the sultan in 1985.
-Al-Fayed accompanied the sultan to 10 Downing Street to visit Prime Minister Margaret Thatcher in January 1985, with sterling in decline and threatening the economy.
-The sultan, who had moved £5 billion of assets out of pounds, moved the assets back into sterling.
-Al-Fayed took credit for this and for persuading the sultan to give half a billion pounds of contracts to British defence industries.
+Using a power of attorney, Al-Fayed bought the Dorchester Hotel for the Sultan in 1985.
+Al-Fayed accompanied the Sultan to 10 Downing Street to visit Prime Minister Margaret Thatcher in January 1985, with sterling in decline and threatening the economy.
+The Sultan, who had moved £5 billion of assets out of pounds, moved the assets back into sterling.
+Al-Fayed took credit for this and for persuading the Sultan to give half a billion pounds of contracts to British defence industries.

 Rowland and later business career

-Fayed briefly joined the board of the mining conglomerate Lonrho in 1975 but left after a disagreement.
-In 1979 he bought the Ritz hotel in Paris, France, for US$30 million.
-In 1984 Fayed and his brothers purchased a 30% stake in House of Fraser, a group that included the London store of Harrods, from Tiny Rowland.
-In 1985, he and his brothers bought the remaining 70% of House of Fraser for £615 million.
-Rowland claimed that the Fayed brothers lied about their background and wealth, and he put pressure on the government to investigate them.
-A DTI inquiry into the Fayeds was launched.
-The DTI's subsequent report was critical, but no action was taken against the Fayeds, and while many believed the contents of the report, others felt it was politically motivated.
-Rowland described his relationship with the Fayed family in his book A Hero from Zero.